JamesAPetts/ohif-viewer-XNAT-plugin/README.md

 -- The exported ROIs will become locked as before, and will be listed as an ROI collection in the ROI management interface.

-** Hotfix 1.2.1 - Please use BOTH new plugins jars in the dist directory**
+** 1.2.1 - Please use BOTH new plugins jars in the dist directory**

 -- Cleaned up UI of subject and project views, so that they don't list roiCollections. roiCollections are still listed in the Session they correspond to (Thanks James D'Arcy!).
 -- Updated EtherJ version.